TL;DR

 The hum of traffic, the distant wail of a siren, the relentless thrum of construction – for millions across the United Kingdom, this isn't just background noise.
 It is a constant, invisible assault on our health.
-Shocking new data projected for 2025 reveals a silent epidemic sweeping the nation: over 70% of Britons are now regularly exposed to environmental noise levels exceeding the World Health Organization’s (WHO) recommended health-protective limits.
+Shocking new data projected for 2025 reveals a silent epidemic sweeping the nation: over 70% of Britons are now regularly exposed to environmental noise levels exceeding the World Health Organisation’s (WHO) recommended health-protective limits.

 This isn't a mere annoyance.
 This pervasive sonic intrusion is a profound public health crisis, contributing to a cascade of debilitating conditions.
 The cumulative lifetime cost—factoring in healthcare expenses, lost productivity, and diminished quality of life—is estimated to exceed a staggering £3.9 million per individual affected over their lifetime.